Free Initial Consultation

 Orlando Child Custody & Paternity Attorney

 We represent people in divorce cases involving child custody and time-sharing determinations.
-Every case involving the time-sharing schedule for a child is unique, and in many cases, people who fail to seek legal representation later discover that they have made critical mistakes due to a misunderstanding of the law and how it relates to their children and situation.
+Every case involving the time-sharing schedule for a child is unique.
+In many cases, people who fail to seek legal representation later discover that they have made critical mistakes due to a misunderstanding of the law and how it relates to their children and situation.
 If you are involved in a divorce or paternity case with time-sharing issues, call us today to speak with an experienced Orlando child custody attorney.
 At the Wilson Law Firm, we work to protect your interests and assist you in resolving your situation in an effective and efficient manner.

 Time Sharing: